gcc3/simple-ai-chat/README.md

 User can upload these types and query for file content.
 Image type will be answer with vision model.

+* Command History
+Use up and down arrow key to navigate between command history.

 Roles
 -----